News & blog

 Here’s a quick and precise answer.
 The cheeses that are safe to eat when you’re pregnant are :

-To find out more and discover all the cheeses you can eat when you’re expecting a baby, come and talk to the French experts at Paroles de Fromagers!
+To find out more and discover all the cheeses you can eat when you’re having a baby, come and talk to the French experts at Paroles de Fromagers!

 Here’s some news that will delight lovers of strong cheeses!
 Certain soft cheeses, such as Camembert or Brie, can be eaten during pregnancy.
 On one condition, however: it must be made from… pasteurized milk!
 As you can see, this condition is a sine qua non.
 What’s more, bloomy-rind cheeses have an edible outer layer that protects them from undesirable bacteria.